• Skip to primary navigation

 GET YOUR COPY OF THE BOOKS ABOUT ROCKS LIST AND ACTIVITY SHEET

-Click the pink button below to get a free printable copy of the titles referenced in this book list and the Way We Use Rocks Response Sheet.
+Complete the form below to get a free printable copy of the titles referenced in this book list and the Way We Use Rocks Response Sheet.
 Use the Rocks Book List as you gather your books, and use the writing activity with preschoolers and kindergarteners after you’ve read some of the book suggestions.

 Get a full week of playful rock theme ideas!